 The radiologic technologist and technician schools in Michigan provide a variety of options for earning a degree or certificate in radiologic technology so that you can start a rewarding career in this field.
 This overview of schools in Michigan offering radiologic technology programs will help you find information to make the right decision for your interests and career goals.
 Online schools can also be a suitable, potentially more flexible choice.
 Read about the difference between radiology technologists and radiology technicians.
-Read on to learn more about radiologic technologist and technician schools in Michigan and career paths for graduates in the state with our table of rad tech programs, employment and salary projections, and student reviews.
+Read on to learn more about radiologic technologist and technician schools in Michigan and career paths for graduates in the state with our table of rad tech programs, and employment and salary projections.

 Quick Facts